dabeng/js-basics/README.md

 # MVC & MVVM
 # Performance
 # Security
+## Best Practices for Developing Secure Web Applications
+1. **Use secure coding practices** Follow secure coding practices to avoid common vulnerabilities such as cross-site scripting (XSS) and SQL injection.
+2. **Implement proper authentication and authorization** Implement proper authentication and authorization mechanisms to ensure that only authorized users can access sensitive information.
+3. **Validate and sanitize user input data** Validate and sanitize user input data to prevent malicious code injection and other attacks.
+4. **Use HTTPS protocol to secure communication** Use HTTPS protocol to encrypt communication between your app and server to protect sensitive data from eavesdropping.
+5. **Keep your React.js version up to date** Keep your React.js version up to date to take advantage of security patches and bug fixes.
+6. **Use reliable third-party libraries** Use reliable and trusted third-party libraries to avoid introducing security vulnerabilities into your app.
+7. **Secure your backend APIs** Secure your backend APIs to prevent unauthorized access and protect sensitive data.

 # Test
 ## spy vs stub vs mock
 1. Spies are used to get information about function calls.
 For example, a spy can tell us how many times a function was called, what arguments each call had, what values were returned, what errors were thrown, etc.